 Marketing Mix Modeling vs. Agent-Based Simulation: Which One Should You Use?

-Agent-based modeling is an approach based on simulation that recreates a market and its sales from the bottom-up.
+One of the main scientific theories applied in market simulation is agent-based modeling, which is a probabilistic approach.
+Agent-based modeling takes a bottom-up approach to simulate how agents are likely to behave.
 Interdependent variables within the simulation recreate the dynamics of the market.
 Each sale in the simulation results from the action of an individual simulated agent.
 The initial conditions and parameters define how consumers behave, influence one another, make decisions, and interact with media.

 The parameters of the simulation are adjusted to minimize error between actual and simulated sales.
 The calibration processes confirms that the simulation is an accurate representation of the world.
-The simulation is then applied to answer a broad set of questions about marketing and product development resource allocation.
-The simulation is then applied to answer a broad set of questions about marketing and product development resource allocation.
+Due to its probabilistic approach, market simulation has strong explanatory power, which enables users to go beyond attribution and run what-if scenarios - which often can achieve high levels accuracy.

 A number of parallels between the two methodologies often create confusion about their similarity.
 Each has coefficients or parameters that are adjusted to minimize error in an attempt to better reflect reality.
 Each approach may be used to guide decisions on paid marketing investments.

-The key distinction is that marketing mix analyzes a single brand’s activity in aggregate, while agent-based simulation recreates a brand’s marketplace based on individual consumer actions.
+The key distinction is that marketing mix analyzes a single brand’s activity in aggregate, while market simulation recreates a brand’s marketplace based on individual consumer actions.
 The differences are summarized further below: